dotnet/maui/docs/DevelopmentTips.md

 ### Compile using a local `bin\dotnet` via `dotnet-local.*`

-This method will use the .NET and workload versions that are specific to the branch you are on, which is a good way to ensure compatibility.
+This method will use the .NET and workload versions that are specific to the branch you are on.
+There may be occasions when your global installation of .NET is not compatible with a particular branch.
+In such cases, this method will create a local folder containing all the .NET versions specific to that branch.

 Use `dotnet-local.cmd` on Windows or `dotnet-local.sh` on Unix to ensure that `PATH` is set consistently.